petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/configuring-skus.md

 ## Configuring SKU Inventory

 Just as with pricing, there are two ways to add inventory for a SKU.
 The first way is to add inventory through the product configuration page.
 The second way is to directly add inventory for each SKU through the Inventory application.
-The steps below show you how to do it from the product configuration page.
+The steps below shows how to add inventory from the product configuration page.

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Products*.